pnnv/notes/ctf/Modern Crypto.md

 **Authenticated Communications:**
 In this scenario, Alice encrypts her message with her private key.
 Bob decrypts the message with Alice' public key and therefore Bob can be sure about the sender of the message.

-When we combine these two methods into one, we get **Confidential and Authenticated Communications**.ts
+When we combine these two methods into one, we get **Confidential and Authenticated Communications**.

 ### RSA Encryption
 (Rivest, Shamir & Adleman Encryption)